 The DECA Scholarship is a \$4,500 competitive scholarship awarded to a first-time undergraduate student enrolled at Cleary University (full-time), who is able to document community service, high school DECA membership, and is able to provide a high school advisor or teacher recommendation.
+The scholarship can be renewable for three years.
 Applicants must submit a Scholarship Application and an essay to the Financial Aid Department and have a 3.0 GPA or higher.